 - Effective summer 2015, new freshmen, new transfer students, and readmitting students are not limited on the number of credits that can transfer to USI.
 However, to receive a USI degree, all baccalaureate students must complete at least 30 credit hours at USI, 39 hours of upper-division courses, Core 39, and major requirements for their plan of study.
 Associate degree students must complete at least 18 credit hours at USI, Core 39 coursework required for the program, and major requirements for their plan of study.

-- For students with transfer work from Indiana colleges/universities, completion of the 30-hour Statewide Transfer General Education Core will impact the number of hours and classes required to complete USI's Core39.
+- For students with transfer work from Indiana colleges/universities, completion of the 30-hour Indiana College Core (formerly known as the Statewide Transfer General Education Core-STGEC) will impact the number of hours and classes required to complete USI's Core 39.

 A student's overall transfer grade point average will not be recorded on the student's transcript.
 Consequently, a transfer student will establish a grade point average from the University of Southern Indiana based only on coursework taken at USI.
 A transfer student must, however, meet the standards of progress which corresponds to the sum of the total transfer hours accepted and total quality hours attempted at USI.

 Visit www.usi.edu/registrar/transfer-credit/transfer-credit-evaluation for information about the transfer credit evaluation process performed by the Registrar's Office after an official transcript is submitted.

 The Registrar's Office strives to complete the transfer credit evaluation process in a timely manner after an official transcript is submitted.
 New students must submit all required documents to Undergraduate Admissions and be admitted to the University before the evaluation process can be completed and the results are viewable via myUSI.
 Factors that could delay the evaluation process include: